 • Continue on Main Street for 0.
 6 miles

-• You have arrived at Applehoe Cottage.
+• You have arrived at Applehoe Cottage- parking is on the street

 • Follow signs to the A6 (Bakewell Road)- continue along this for approx. 10 miles